The 28-Day Kettlebell Swing Challenge

 Q: Can you show me an example of how it works?

-A: Day 1, you start by posting on Facebook first (otherwise it did not happen), see example above.
-Begin warming up with just your bodyweight, do a few light swings to fire everything up, get started with your first set of submax reps at submax weight, you finish your set, you choose an exercise from those listed above and perform two reps, you decide whether you do more sets, which of course you are, because this is a challenge!
-You do your next set of submax reps, choose an exercise from those above, perform two reps and you continue with this pattern until you had enough.
-Day 2, you start by posting on Facebook first, repeat the pattern from the previous day.
-You decide when it’s a rest day, how many reps you do each set, how many sets you do each day, your target goal, you’re in charge, but you’re tough and you set the bar high!
+A: Day 1, you start by posting on Facebook first (otherwise it did not happen), see the example above.
+Begin warming up with just your bodyweight, do a few light swings to fire everything up, get started with your first set of sub-max reps at sub-max weight, finish your set, choose an exercise from those listed above, and perform two reps, decide whether you do more sets, which of course you are because this is a challenge!
+You do your next set of sub-max reps, choose an exercise from those above, perform two reps and you continue with this pattern until you had enough.
+Day 2, you start by posting on Facebook first, repeating the pattern from the previous day.
+You decide when it’s a rest day, how many reps you do each set, how many sets you do each day, and your target goal, you’re in charge, but you’re tough and you set the bar high!
 Hell, you might even be so motivated that you’re going to film every set you do and post it as a comment on your Facebook status with #28daykettlebellswingchallenge – right!?
 I know I am.

 Q: How much did we do?